-B2B buyers are also getting younger, with 65% now ranging between the ages of 18 and 40 according to research from the American Marketing Association.
-The majority composition of B2B buying committees is shifting towards millennials and Gen Z.
+B2B buyers are also getting younger, with 65% now ranging between the ages of 18 and 40, according to research from the American Marketing Association.
+The majority of B2B buying committees now include millennial and Gen Z decision makers.

 These younger generations display distinct buying behaviors compared to their predecessors.
 They are more discerning, actively involved in numerous buying activities, and are more inclined to express dissatisfaction with the purchasing process, according to 2023 Forrester research.